The Adventure of the Red Circle: Film and television

 The story was adapted as a short silent film in 1922.
 It was one of the short films in the Sherlock Holmes film series by Stoll Pictures, and starred Eille Norwood as Sherlock Holmes and Hubert Willis as Dr. Watson.

-The 1945 film Pursuit to Algiers sources some of its characters from this story.

-The 1994 Granada TV series adaptation (entitled merely "The Red Circle") makes several key modifications to the short story: The episode introduces a new character (Enrico Formani, an Italian expatriate who is murdered by Gorgiano, possibly indirectly as a result of Watson blowing Formani's cover).
-Inspector Gregson is replaced by Inspector Hawkins.
-Gorgiano makes an attempt to infiltrate the Warrens' house and kidnap Emilia.
-He is chased away by Leverton.
-Emilia notices Holmes and Watson in the boxroom, realizes she has been seen and quickly locks her door.
-With coaxing and explanations by Holmes, the frightened woman hesitantly unlocks the door.
-Holmes enters Emilia's room and speaks with her, hearing the story of how she and her husband ended up involved with the Red Circle.
-Emilia arrives at the scene of the fight between Gorgiano and Gennaro before Holmes and his party do.
+The story was also adapted for the 1994 Granada TV series.

-Radio
+Radio and audio dramas

 "The Adventure of the Red Circle" was adapted by Edith Meiser as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode, which aired on 15 October 1931, featured Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Another production of the story aired in February 1935, with Louis Hector as Holmes and Lovell as Watson.

 The story was also adapted for the American radio series The New Adventures of Sherlock Holmes.
 The radio adaptation, starring Basil Rathbone and Nigel Bruce, was titled "Mrs. Warren's Lodger" and aired on 7 December 1941, the day of the Japanese attack on Pearl Harbor.
 The East Coast broadcast was interrupted by a radio announcement that President Franklin D. Roosevelt would be addressing the nation at noon the following day.

 The story was adapted for BBC Radio 2 in 1969 by Michael Hardwick, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.

 "The Red Circle" was dramatised for BBC Radio 4 in 1994 by Peter Ling as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson, featuring Joan Sims as Mrs Warren.

 In 2013, the story was adapted as an episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.